23 Ways Single People Are Better: The Scientific Evidence

 A few months ago, a reporter asked me if I kept a list of scientifically-documented ways in which it is better to be single than married.
-I could not believe that my answer was no. I have been so busy being defensive—arguing again and again that no, getting married will not make you happier and it will not make you healthier and it will not make you live longer and it will not doom your kids and it will not make your social networks blossom—that it rarely occurred to me that I should be systematically making the more pro-active case.
+I could not believe that my answer was no. I have been so busy being defensive—arguing again and again that no, getting married will not make you happier, and it will not make you healthier, and it will not make you live longer, and it will not doom your kids, and it will not make your social networks blossom—that it never occurred to me that I should be systematically making the more proactive case.
 There are ways, grounded in research, that single people do better than married people.

 In response to the reporter’s question, I told her what I could think of offhand, and she wrote this story, which had been nicely timed for Valentine’s Day.
 (The reporter, by the way, was Lauren F. Friedman, who used to be an editor here at Psychology Today.)
 Ever since, I have been working on my own list.
 It is not yet complete (and will continue to be a work in progress), so please do let me know what I’ve missed.

-[My usual caveat: Some studies compare people of different marital or relationship statuses at just one point in time.
-As I have often explained (for example, here and here), the results of such studies are open to different interpretations.
-True experiments are impossible, since people can’t be randomly assigned to get married or stay single, but longitudinal studies, in which the same people are followed over time, are better than the studies comparing people at just one point in time.]
+(My usual caveat: Some studies compare people of different marital or relationship statuses at just one point in time.
+As I have often explained, the results of such studies are open to different interpretations.
+True experiments are impossible since people can’t be randomly assigned to get married or stay single, but longitudinal studies, in which the same people are followed over time, are better than the studies comparing people at just one point in time.)

 #2 Among wounded warriors, the ones who have always been single are the most resilient.
 The RAND Corporation has been studying members of the military who have been wounded since 9/11.
 Compared to those who were married or divorced, the warriors who had always been single were least likely to have symptoms suggesting PTSD, most successful at bouncing back from injury or illness or hardship, least likely to be depressed, least likely to be obese, and least likely to have emotional or physical health problems that interfered with their work or other regular activities.